AbianSL/Unity-Events/README.md

 ## Exercise 8:

-The last exercise is more about the same concept
+The last exercise is more about the same concept as the last exercise

 ## Exercise 9: